 cp -R . /root/folder/

-For the above command to work we must place ourselves with cd
+For the above command to work, we must place ourselves with cd

 in the directory that has the content that we want to copy.

-For example “cd /root/folder-with-content/”, and from there execute the command that copies all the contents of the folder but without copying the parent folder.
+and from there execute the command that copies all the contents of the folder but without copying the parent folder.